Developmental Delays

 • Infared saunas can detox heavy metals through the skin by sweating.
 However, this form of detoxification may not be suitable for young children who lack the ability to sweat.

-Most, if not all, children with neurodevelopmental disorders including developmental delays, have retained primitive reflexes.
+Most, if not all, children with neurodevelopmental disorders including learning disabilities, have retained primitive reflexes.

 Find a therapist that is trained in integrating primitive reflexes, which can cause imbalances in the way your child’s brain performs.